Chapter 9 - Living Under the Hollywood Sign

 The opulence of the night was the first clue.
 Folks showed up dressed to the nines.
 The ballroom where the dinner and the Dali Lama’s talk were to take place was decked out like the academy awards.
 Against that background, we all had to change for the evening.
 Jennifer had friends staying in the hotel and agreed to let us wash the sweat of the afternoon off and change into evening attire.
 My Disney friend was meeting us at the hotel, so my conversation with Jennifer ended as I went off to meet her.

 Barry had arranged for all of us to have a table near the stage.
 As we sat down I had my friend on my right and Jennifer on my left.
 I can’t remember whether Barry orchestrated this or not.
 Later both Jennifer and I discovered that Barry had quietly promoted each of us to the other.
 A bit of matchmaking perhaps.
 He in a sense was a coyote in that regard.
-Here I was going from a simple meeting at Disney about a screensaver to an opening up of a new chapter in my life in a week.
+Here I was going from a simple meeting at Disney about a screensaver to an opening up of a new chapter in my life... in a week.

 I don’t remember too many of the details of the dinner, save for the fact that I was unintentionally rude to my friend from Disney.
 I kept turning to Jennifer to converse and even though I tried to include her, the connection was on my left.

 The Dali Lama gave one of his public talks after dinner and I was amazed he was still going strong after five days of teaching.
-Afterwards as we were standing outside the hotel waiting for our cars from the valet, I overheard Jennifer talking to Barry about sleeping on the couch somewhere that night.
-In that moment I jumped in with both feet.
+Afterwards, as we were standing outside the hotel waiting for our cars from the valet, I overheard Jennifer talking to Barry about sleeping on a couch somewhere that night.
+In that moment, I jumped in with both feet.
 I suggested Jennifer could stay at my house.
 I had two guest bedrooms in different wings of the house.
 I am sure there was a moment when she looked at me and thought, who is this guy, but fairly quickly she said yes and dragged her bag to my car.
 As we drove off I saw Barry smiling.

 After dropping off my Disney friend at her car we got to my house.
 We stood in the kitchen continuing to talk.
 We were both nervous.
-We were so afraid about screwing up what had been a wonderful few days, we stayed standing in the kitchen talking for another two hours until we couldn’t keep our eyes open.
+I was so afraid of screwing up what had been a wonderful few days, we stayed standing in the kitchen talking for another two hours until we couldn’t keep our eyes open.
 Off we went to dream land in separate bedrooms.
 As I fell asleep I marveled at it all.
 This house, which had been the scene of so much of my painful moments lately, now had a different energy to it.
 It felt like there was hope for the future.

 Jessica, me and Jennifer